What is SAP Solution Manager (SolMan)?

 SAP SolMan offers the following advantages:

-The latest version of SAP Solution Manager is version 7.2, which can be used to implement, maintain, operate and take over all, even non-SAP, IT solutions of a company.
 Version 7.2 provides functions to extend and improve system landscape management, such as the following:

 Solution Manager is modular, so you can flexibly adapt it to the individual needs of your company.
 Thanks to its deep integration, Solution Manager has access to all technical information within the SAP system landscape.
 In this way, it not only supports stable system operation, but also enables agile, future-proof application lifecycle management.
 Below we list the most important modules and their functions: